Chalermdej-l/Realtime-Emotion-Detector/other/README.md

 Please update the URL in the [.env](/.env) file.

-To call the function, you will need some sample images or videos in this [folder](/input)
+To call the function, you will need some sample input data either images or videos in this [input folder](/input)

-To process the image to the cloud, please run the following command:
+To process the image to the cloud, please run the following command this command will send a post request to our function with the image input data attached.:

 ```
 make predict-img-prod
 ```

-To process the video to the cloud, please run the following command:
+To process the video to the cloud, please run the following command this command will send a post request to our function with the video input data attached.:
 ```
 make predict-vid-prod
 ```